-Application data management (ADM) is gaining popularity as the number of applications increases
+Application Data Management is increasingly gaining popularity as the number of applications rises

 If, like me, you have worked in the technology industry for many years, you’ve likely heard more times than you can remember that islands of information are major obstacles to business productivity.
 Siloed data is to be avoided like LA traffic and convenience store sushi; and “sharing is caring,” especially when it comes to empowering enterprise-wide processes and workflows.